zevergreenz/model_fusion_for_personalized_learning/README.md

 #### Sine Experiment

-- The code for running the sine experiment is in `experiments/sine_experiment.py`.
+- The code for running the sine regression experiment is in `experiments/sine_experiment.py`.

 #### Movie-Lens Experiment

 - The code for running the Movie-Lens recommendation experiment is in `experiments/movielens_experiment.py`.

+#### MNIST Experiment

+- The code for running the MNIST classification experiment is in `experiments/mnist_experiment.py`.
+- Before running the above experiment, you may want to create some pre-trained models using the script `experiments/mnist.py`.

 #### Meta Model implementation